 support they need to be successful.
 In-Direct Volunteer roles vary widely but include: Office Volunteers, Special Events,

-PB&J with Love, Board of Directors, Event or Board-level Committee work, specialized group projects, select Internships,
+Board of Directors, Event or Board-level Committee work, specialized group projects, select Internships,

 Court-ordered Community Service, and more.

 Each In-Direct volunteer must be at least 16 years old (except where indicated), complete any required paperwork,

 participate in an introductory meeting to discuss areas of interest and special expertise, attend any required training

 (frequently provided “on the job”), and pass a background check (where applicable).
 Volunteers are assigned to a

 project based on agency need, as well as the volunteer’s strengths and interests.
 Preference will be given to volunteers